Football Fanatic Itinerary

 Check in to your hotel Friday evening.
 Don’t know where to stay?
 We’ve got plenty of local hotels, all close to the Link Light Rail, that offer “touchdown” packages for football games.
 Once you’re checked in, you’re probably going to be about ready for dinner.
 Fancy yourself a carnivore?
 Sharp’s Roasthouse in SeaTac is the place for you.
 They’ve got delicious prime rib, BBQ pulled pork, seafood and more.
 There’s no way you’re leaving this place hungry.

 Saturday should be a free day (we’re assuming the game is on Sunday) so you’ll have plenty of time to see the sights in Seattle Southside.
-If you’re staying in SeaTac, you should take advantage of the FREE shuttle to Westfield Southcenter, the largest shopping center in the state.
+Start your day off at Westfield Southcenter, the largest shopping center in the state.
 You’ll find plenty of boutiques and big box stores here and if you need to gear up for the game, there’s a Seattle Team Shop with everything you need.

 After your shopping spree, it’s time for an adrenaline rush.
 Right down the street from Westfield sits a high-octane go-karting heaven, Sykart.
 The engines on these go-karts are so extreme that you typically need to have a driver’s license to race here.
 However, the weekends allow for kids eight years of age and older to have a spin.
 After your race is over, head back to Westfield and enjoy some delicious, local seafood at Duke’s Chowder House.